26 Jan When Business Couples Disagree

 It’s been a long time ago now, but Margaret was a Communication major in college.
-In our work with business couples, she still pulls from her early training, and one of the things she’s shared with dozens of couples is this: Never address a conflict at the level where you see it.
+When working with business couples, she still pulls from her early training, and one of the things she’s shared with dozens of couples is this: Never address a conflict at the level where you see it.

 In a disagreement, what you see and hear on the surface is just the tip of the iceberg.
 On the surface is where we get stuck in an endless loop of defending our own positions.
 It’s far better to move off the sticking point to a place where you do agree.
 Here’s what it looks like: